• Skip to primary navigation

 Instructions

-• Add all ingredients to a food processor or blender and blend until smooth and creamy.
+• Blend the sauce.
+Add all ingredients to a food processor or blender and blend until smooth and creamy.

-• Adjust lemon, garlic oil and thyme flavors according to taste and season with additional salt and pepper if desired.
+• Season to taste.
+Adjust lemon, garlic oil and thyme flavors according to taste and season with additional salt and pepper if desired.

-• If serving immediately, pour desired amount of sauce over freshly cooked pasta.
-Fold sauce into noodles using a silicone spatula, garnish with additional goat cheese + fresh thyme and enjoy.
+• Serve.
+Pour desired amount of sauce over freshly cooked pasta.
+Fold sauce into noodles using a silicone spatula, garnish with additional fresh thyme.

 Tried this recipe?Mention @prettydeliciouslife or tag #PDLrecipes!